 As with any orthopaedic examination, it is time to use the principle of look, feel and, finally, move.

-As well as examining the distal radius and ulna, any wrist examination should include consideration of the scaphoid as the area of injury.
+In addition to examining the distal radius and ulna, any wrist examination should consider the scaphoid as the area of injury.

 Although there is no positive finding which is pathognomonic of a scaphoid fracture, there are clues which should increase our clinical suspicion (see below)